taofiqsulayman/text-reader/readme.md

 ## Example Usage

-1. **Upload an Image**: Upload a PNG, JPG, or JPEG file to extract text from the image using PaddleOCR.
+1. Upload an image (PNG, JPG, JPEG) or PDF file containing a CV/Resume through the web interface.
-2. **Upload a PDF**: Upload a PDF file to extract text and tables using pdfplumber and Camelot.
+2. The application will extract text, tables, and specific information such as names, emails, education, work experience, and skills from the uploaded file and display the results.

 ## Troubleshooting

-- **PaddleOCR Installation Issues**: If you encounter issues installing PaddleOCR, ensure you have the correct version of PaddlePaddle installed.
-Refer to the [PaddlePaddle installation guide](https://www.paddlepaddle.org.cn/install/quick) for more details.
 - **Camelot Dependencies**: Camelot requires additional dependencies like `ghostscript` and `opencv-python`.
 Ensure these are installed correctly.
 For macOS, you might need to install `ghostscript` using Homebrew:
   ```bash
   brew install ghostscript